danny-dirksen/cannulation-project/README.md

 ### Interface

-Displayd on an

-SPECIFICS OF DISPLAY,

-a graphical user interface allows the user to start, stop, and configure the proceedure.
+Displayd on a TFT pixel display, a graphical user interface allows the user to start, stop, and configure the proceedure.
 The user may configure the timing of the experiment and whether each solution is recycled or wasted.
 A state machine manages the interface navigation and updates the display only as necessary.
 The software is written in C++ using `Adafruit_ILI9341` Library.
 For future scalability, logic and content are kept seperate.
 The source code can be found in the project's public github repository.

 ![menu-photo-1.JPG](images/menu-photo-1.JPG)